 You request Income Focus Payments by completing a payment election form.
-Income Focus Payments begin on the Benefit Date.
-The Benefit Date can be either the 1st or 15th of a calendar month, or any other day that you request and we agree to.
-However, we do not allow the Benefit Date to be later than the 28th of a calendar month.
+Income Focus Payments begin on the Benefit Date, which must be either the 1st or 15th of a calendar month.
+Your Benefit Date is the next available date that occurs at least 15 calendar days after we receive your request in Good Order at our Service Center.
 At least one Covered Person must be alive on the Benefit Date in order for Income Focus Payments to begin.
 You cannot submit this form until the younger Covered Person reaches age 60, or once the older Covered Person reaches age 91.